The Launchpad: Supportive Housing

 The main-floor amenity space at Launchpad has easy way-finding, and options for refuge and as well as connectivity.
 For example, small reading nooks are beside a spacious common area, a laundry space has windows looking into the TV lounge, and a community kitchen links to outdoor space.

-Construction is scheduled to begin fall of 2023.
+Construction began in the fall of 2023.
 Assuming there aren’t any major delays, the first residents will be moving in by November 2024.

 A $20 million investment, the Launchpad’s innovation stems from a public-private partnership between The PLACE and Cohen-Esrey Development Group, a for-profit housing developer that holds a significant portfolio of affordable housing in addition to its market-rate projects.
 The Launchpad was awarded 9% Low Income Housing Tax Credits (LIHTC) by the Colorado Housing and Finance Authority.
 This Reagan-era program provides tax credits as incentives for corporations to invest in communities.
 Significant investment was also provided by the State of Colorado via grants, loans and vouchers; the El Paso County Housing Trust Fund; and the City of Colorado Springs.
 Supportive services for tenants are provided by The PLACE and funded annually through foundations, fundraising activities, an ARPA grant from El Paso County, and the State of Colorado Division of Housing.